 The Shoreline Plan lifts a longstanding moratorium on new shorezone structures at Lake Tahoe, setting caps and regulations for new shorezone structures such as piers, moorings, and public boat ramps.
 The plan also creates a framework for marinas to enhance their facilities if environmental improvements are made part of the project.
 For more information about TRPA permits for piers, moorings, structures, and other shorezone activities, visit TRPA’s Applications & Forms Page.

 The Shoreline Plan authorizes up to 1,486 new private moorings at Lake Tahoe, including buoys, boatlifts, and boat slips.
 Fifteen percent of the remaining pool are available for permitting annually through the mooring lottery.
 The Shoreline Plan requires property owners to register and permit all existing moorings with TRPA.
 Mooring registrations are renewed annually through the Mooring Permitting and Registration System.

 The Shoreline Plan creates new programs to ensure shoreline structures and boating activity do not harm the environment, scenery, or recreation experiences at Lake Tahoe.
 These programs include coordinated enforcement against illegal boat moorings on the lake, more projects to prevent the spread of harmful aquatic invasive species, enhanced monitoring to better assess noise and scenic impacts from boating activity and shoreline structures, stronger boating safety education, and new provisions to keep boats with aftermarket exhaust systems that exceed TRPA, California, and Nevada noise limits from operating on the lake.

-The cost of these programs will be paid for through new fees apportioned to various shoreline users and structures.
-These fees include annual mooring registration fees, an increase in boat sticker fees, and boat rental concession fees that take effect for the 2019 boating season.
-Lake Tahoe watercraft inspection sticker fees increased by $12 in 2019.
-This increase is needed to help pay for boater education, no-wake zone enforcement, and projects to prevent the spread of harmful aquatic invasive species in Lake Tahoe.
+The cost of these programs is supported by fees apportioned to various shoreline users and structures.
+These fees include annual mooring registrations, a portion of annual watercraft inspection sticker fees, and boat rental concession fees.
+These additional funds help pay for boater education, no-wake zone enforcement, and projects to prevent the spread of harmful aquatic invasive species in Lake Tahoe.